mTurner-beepboop/t2fa_project/readme.md

 * `timelog.md` Log of how time was spent throughout the project.
 * `plan.md` A plan of what needed to be done.
 * `data/` Data aquired during the user study as well as prior research done in the area
-* `src/` Source code for the authentication app used int he user study
+* `src/` Source code for the authentication app used in the user study
 * `status_report/` The status report submitted in December
 * `meetings/` Records of the meetings during the project
 * `dissertation/` Source folder for the final project dissertation